mateusabelli/four-card-feature-section/README.md

 ## Project under development

-This project is being developed with the Mobile First workflow using HTML and CSS.
+This project was being developed with the Mobile First workflow but I decided to try out the desktop first approach.
+Both versions are now available and some more code refactoring is needed.

 ## Author